-A8.7.5 Application of classification criteria to metals and metal compounds
+A8.7.5.1 Introduction to the classification strategy for metals and metal compounds

-- A8.7.5.1 Introduction to the classification strategy for metals and metal compounds - A8.7.5.1.1 The schemes for the classification of metals and metal compounds are described below and summarised diagrammatically in Figure A.8.7.1.
+313. The schemes for the classification of metals and metal compounds are described below and summarised diagrammatically in Figure 4A.8.7.1.
 There are several stages in these schemes where data are used for decision purposes.
 It is not the intention of the classification schemes to generate new data.
 In the absence of valid data, it will be necessary to use all available data and expert judgement.